jsdoeung-pivotal/BOSH-VM-System-Monitoring-Tools/README.md

 Identifying potential problems:

  + High CPU usage: If you notice that the us or sy columns are consistently showing a high percentage of CPU usage, it may indicate that there is a performance issue that needs to be addressed.
-You can use vmstat to identify the specific processes that are causing the issue and take appropriate action to optimize or terminate them.

 + High I/O wait times: If you notice that the wa column is consistently showing a high percentage of CPU usage, it may indicate that there is a problem with disk I/O performance.
-You can use vmstat to identify the specific processes that are causing the issue and take appropriate action to optimize or terminate them.

 + Memory issues: If you notice that the si or so columns are consistently showing a high amount of memory being swapped in or out from disk, it may indicate that there is a memory issue that needs to be addressed.
-You can use vmstat to identify the specific processes that are causing the issue and take appropriate action to optimize or terminate them.

 # IOSTAT
 ![Alt text](img/iostat.png)